-Gunman Dead After Shooting Multiple People at Bronx Hospital
+Gunman Opens Fire at Bronx Hospital, Killing One

 A gunman opened fire at Bronx-Lebanon Hospital on Friday afternoon around 3 p.m., forcing patients and doctors to barricade themselves into rooms as the hospital was put on an active-shooter lockdown.
-At least one person is reportedly dead, and multiple other people were shot, including at least three doctors.
+At least one person is dead and at least five people were injured, including at least three doctors.
+The suspect is also dead.
 Police officials confirmed that the gunman was “down” around 4 p.m, apparently of a self-inflicted gunshot wound.
 Law-enforcement officials believe the suspect acted alone and no other threats to the hospital exist.

-The shooter has been identified as Dr. Henry Bello, reportedly a former employee of the hospital.
+The shooter has been identified as Dr. Henry Bello, a former employee of the hospital.
 He was allegedly armed with a rifle, which he hid beneath a doctor’s white lab coat.

 Police reportedly went room to room to try to track down the shooter, and emergency-services personnel helped evacuate patients and hospital staff.
 Patients in hospital gowns and scrubs fanned out outside the hospital as heavily armed police secured the scene.
+The investigation is ongoing, but the FBI has said that, at this time, Bello has no links to terrorism.

 This post has been updated throughout.